chinzhengjie/ZJ_Portfolio/Sudoku Project/README.md

 - Each vertical column can only contain each number from 1 to 9 once
 - Each horizontal row can only contain each number from 1 to 9 once

+A common tactic to solve sudoku puzzles is to find a square which only has 1 possible number.
+From there, the rest of the puzzle will slowly become easier to solve.
+Thus, I tried to create a solver based on this logic.

-### Sudoku Solver v1
+## Sudoku Solver v1

-- board must be an array and must be 9x9
-- premise is to go through each square in the puzzle and find possible numbers to fill it with
-- find the square with only 1 possible number and fill it first
+The way this function works is it will go through each square one by one and try to find a square with only 1 possible number.
+After it finds one, it fills it with that number and continues to loop through the entire puzzle repeatedly until it is solved.
+2 assumptions are made here (the function will check for them):

-- loop through the entire puzzle multiple times until it is solved
+- the input is a python array
-- uses the a, b, c functions
+- the input array is the correct shape (9x9)

+After working on the function for some time, I was glad that it finally worked.
+It was able to solve sudoku puzzles.

+image of success

+However, there was a flaw in this function, which was that it was unable to solve more complex puzzles.
+Essentially, if a puzzle did not have any square with only 1 possible number or the solver reaches a point where no such square exists, it will be unable to solve it.
+I tested this by simply removing a few numbers from the initial puzzle.

-pitfalls of v1
+image of failed

-- can only solve simple puzzles that actually have a square with only 1 possible number
-- essentially can't solve complex puzzles
+Thus, this brought me to the Sudoku Solver v2.

 ## Sudoku Solver v2

-- incorporates majority of the functions in v1
-- tweak some parts of v1
-- added "empty space" function to find empty spaces on the board
-- utilises a backtracking algorithm to solve the puzzle
+In more complex puzzles, if one were to reach a point where there were no squares with only 1 possible number, they would be forced to make a guess for some squares in order to progress in the puzzle.
+I had to create a solver which was able to do something like this as well.
+Thus, I found that a simple backtracking algorithm based on recursion was an effective way to solve puzzles.

-- goes through each square and tries to fill it with a possible number
-- once it reaches a square with no possible answer, it will backtrack to the previous square and try other possible numbers
+After tweaking some parts in the original function, I managed to create a solver which goes through each square and tries to fill it with a possible number.
+Once it reaches a square with no possible answer, it will backtrack to the previous square and try other possible numbers.
+This proved to be very successful as it was able to solve the more complex puzzle.
+The only downside here is that the function can take a while to solve certain puzzles due to the backtracking.
-- manges to solve any solvable sudoku puzzle

-pitfalls of v2
-- can take a long time to solve certain puzzles due to the backtracking
+image of both successes

 ## Sudoku Board Generator

-- by utilising the solver, we can create a random sudoku puzzle of varying levels of difficulty (levels 1-4, with 1 being the easiest and the default covers all levels)
-- (difficulty is based on the number of missing squares)
+Throughout the process of creating the Sudoku Solver, I found that one challenge I faced was creating the puzzles to test the function.
+There are plenty of puzzles online but copying that over to python was a bit of a hassle.
+Thus, I had the idea of using the Sudoku Solver to create a function capable of producing random sudoku puzzles.

+The Sudoku Board Generator function takes in one optional argument, "level", which ranges from 1 to 4 (1 being the easiest).
+It then creates a random solvable puzzle based on the level indicated.
+If no level is indicated, it will produce a random puzzle that could be from any level.

+The function works as follows:

+1. Create an empty 9x9 board of zeroes.

+image of empty board

-- the function creates a blank board and fills out 15 numbers randomly
+2. Fill out 15 numbers randomly.

-- (15 is a good number because if too many numbers are filled out, an unsolvable puzzle will be created and the function will fail.)
-- (if too few numbers are filled out, the generate puzzles will turn out too similar to each other)
+image of filled board

-- uses the solver to solve the rest of the board
+3. Utilise the solver to solve the puzzle.

+image of solved board

+4. If the puzzle is solvable, "successful" is printed and "failed" is printed otherwise.

-- randomly removes a random number of squares depending on difficulty
+5. Randomly remove a number of filled squares depending on the difficulty of the puzzle required.

-- this creates a sudoku puzzle
-- if a board is generated successfully, it will print "successful"
+image of generated puzzle

+I found that 15 was an ideal number of squares to fill out because if there were too many numbers, the randomly generated board will often be unsolvable but at the same time, if there were too few numbers, the generated boards would not have much variety.
+As for the difficulty of the puzzles, these were based on the number of missing squares in each puzzle.
+For example, level 1 would have between 40 and 46 missing squares and level 4 would have between 59 and 63.

-in order to test the function, i ran the function 2000 times to ensure that it would not produce an unsolvable board all 2000 times were successful -> reasonable to believe it will always produce a solvable board
+In order to test the function to make sure it was able to reliably generate solvable puzzles, I ran the function 2000 times.
+Fortunately, all 2000 times were successful, which means the function was working properly.

+image of final product (level 1 and 4)